Easter in Slovakia: Easter eggs and buckets of cold water

 Images from the traditional way to celebrate Slovak easter.
 The first image comes from Slovakia.travel, the second image was submitted on Facebook.

 In fact, green budding twigs were believed to have magical powers, and that’s where the tradition of Easter whipping comes from.
 By getting switched by the spring branch, the girl would receive not only some of the strength from the guy, but also the health, liveliness, and fertility of the budding branch.
 It was believed that girls who got whipped would get younger, become prettier, and also more skilled in their daily doings.
 No wonder that it was a truly bad omen for some girl not to receive any switching!
-Of course, the guys were more interested in visiting the prettier of the village girls, and this is why some girls had to bribe the guys by offering them presents: easter eggs, home baked goods, and so on.
+Of course, the guys were more interested in visiting the prettier of the bunch, and this is why some girls had to resort to bribing the guys by offering them presents: Easter eggs, home baked goods, bacon, and so on.
 Each guy also received a colorful ribbon from each girl to tie to the end of his korbáč (the decorated easter whip).
 At the end of the day, young boys and girls gathered for a party, and the boy with most ribbons became the king of the night.

 The pouring of water had a similar rejuvenating meaning.
 The water washed away all the evils and diseases from the body.
 In some villages, guys would throw girls in a nearby creek.
 In most, cold water was pulled from the well and poured onto girls from buckets.